Glossary of Terms

 Communal licensing - patent pools and collecting societies

 Heller & Eisenberg44 suggest in theory people can always avoid blockages to research and development by the efficient trading of their rights.
-In practice, however, avoiding blockages requires overcoming transaction costs, strategic behaviors, and cognitive biases of participants.
+In practice, however, avoiding blockages requires overcoming transaction costs, strategic behaviours, and cognitive biases of participants.
 According to Heller and Eisenberg, recent empirical literature suggests that communities of intellectual property owners who deal with each other on a recurring basis have sometimes developed institutions to reduce transaction costs of bundling multiple licenses.

 For example, in the music industry, copyright collecting societies have evolved to facilitate licensing transactions so that commercial users may readily obtain permission to use numerous copyrighted works held by different owners.
 Such 'natural' monopolies are usually accepted by governments because the efficiency benefits of lower transaction costs are generally thought to outweigh the costs of reduction in free competition of individual contract negotiations.45